elizebeth18/LearnReactTesting/README.md

 ```

 ### Priority Order of RTL Queries
-1. getByRole                          getAllByRole
+1. getByRole
-2. getByLabelText                     getAllByLabelText
+2. getByLabelText
-3. getByPlaceholderText               getAllByPlaceholderText
+3. getByPlaceholderText
-4. getByText                          getAllByText
+4. getByText
-5. getByDisplayValue                  getAllByDisplayValue
+5. getByDisplayValue
-6. getByAltText                       getAllByAltText
+6. getByAltText
-7. getByTitle                         getAllByTitle
+7. getByTitle
-8. getByTestId                        getAllByTestId
+8. getByTestId

-/**
+**/**
  * TextMatch: is the type of the first argument used in RTL queries
-     * which can be :
+ * which can be : 1)String 2)Regex 3)Function
-     *      1)String
-     *      2)Regex
+ *
+ * queryBy: Returns the matching node for the query and returns null if no match  found, it is useful for asseting an element that is not present
-     *      3)Function
+ *
-     */
+ * queryAllBy: Returns an array of all matching nodes for the query and returns an empty array if no match found
+ ** /**

+ To handle Apperance/Disapperance of the code we need to add test cases using findBy/findAllBy

+ **findBy:** 1)Returns a promise which resolves when an element is found matching the given query 2)The promise is rejected if no element is found or if more than 1 element is found after a timeout of 1000ms